Angel Wing Jasmine

 Jasminum nitidumItem #4655 USDA Hardiness Zone: 10 - 11

-- DetailBotanical Pronunciation:JAS-mi-num NIT-id-umDeciduous/evergreen:EvergreenSunset climate zones:12, 16, 19 - 21, 26Growth habit:SpreadingGrowth rate:ModerateAverage landscape size:Moderate grower to 10 to 15 ft. long, 3 to 4 ft. wide.Foliage color:GreenBlooms:SummerFlower color:WhiteDesign IdeasThis plant is part shrub and part vine.
+- DetailBotanical Pronunciation:JAS-mi-num NIT-id-umDeciduous/evergreen:EvergreenSunset climate zones:12, 16, 19 - 21, 26Growth habit:SpreadingGrowth rate:ModerateAverage landscape size:Moderate growing; reaches 10 to 15 ft. long, 3 to 4 ft. wide.Foliage color:GreenBlooms:SummerFlower color:WhiteDesign IdeasThis plant is part shrub and part vine.
 Though not a vigorous climber, it can manage to work its way up a chain-link fence.
 Gorgeous when draped in a thick bower of foliage and flower over low walls or cascading off raised planters.
 This Jasmine can serve as a groundcover in beds around living spaces where its fragrance is heady and wonderful.
 Use as a filler between more upright flowering shrubs.
 Also reliable on partially shaded banks and slopes.Companion PlantsClematis (Clematis); Lantana (Lantana); New Zealand Flax (Phormium); Plumbago (Plumbago); Rose (Rosa)

 - History & LoreHistory:This species is native to the little known Admiralty Islands which like in the Pacific north of New Guinea where it evolved in isolation.
 All jasmines are members of the olive family with early interest generated in the Old World by the Ottoman Turks.Lore:Ancient Persians steeped jasmine flowers in sesame oil and the English made it into a salve to soften and scent leather gloves in the 17th century.